inappstory/web-sdk/README.md

   // callbaks
   set storyLinkClickHandler(payload: StoryManagerCallbackPayload<{id: number, index: number, url: string}>);

+  // StoryManager property, you can set a callback that will be called before opening the reader
+  onBeforeStoryReaderOpen: Option<() => Promise<void>>; // since v2.5.4
+  //  callback that will be called after the reader is closed
+  onStoryReaderClosed: Option<() => void>; // since v2.5.4

+  // StoryManager property, you can set a callback that will be called before opening the favorites reader
+  onBeforeFavoriteReaderOpen: Option<() => Promise<void>>; // since v2.5.4
+  // callback that will be called after the reader is closed
+  onStoryReaderClosed: Option<() => void>; // since v2.5.4

   // events
   on<K extends keyof EventPayloadDataNameMap>(event: K, listener: (payload: StoryManagerCallbackPayload<EventPayloadDataNameMap[K]>) => void): StoryManager;